+Two print copies are supplied with each trailer; one copy with warranty packet and the second in the registration box located on the front fender of the trailer, shown in the figure below.
 This manual is considered a permanent part of the trailer and should remain with the trailer if ownership is transferred in any way.
-To replace a missing or destroyed manual, call 800-235-6577 or please see our website at http://www.trinitytrailer.com.
+To replace a missing or destroyed manual, call 800-235-6577 or download at www.trinitytrailer.com/resources/

-Registration Box Location

-Notice: Contents of this manual are subject to change without notice!
+Registration Box Location Notice: Contents of this manual are subject to change without notice!